 - In the United States, the need for such a collaborative approach is significant, with an estimated 3 million Canadians living with diabetes and as many as 11 million when including undiagnosed cases and pre-diabetes.

-Understanding Interprofessional Care for Diabetes Mellitus
+Understanding Interprofessional Care for Diabetes Mellitus: A Guide

 Definition and Core Principles

-Benefits of Team-Based Approach
+Benefits of a Team-Based Approach

 Current Healthcare Challenges